ietf-wg-cellar/matroska-specification/notes.md

 implement whatever form of encryption is best for them.
 It is possible to use the encryption framework in Matroska as a type of DRM (Digital Rights Management).

+This document does not specify any kind of standard for encrypting elements.
+The issue of key scheduling, authorisation, and authentication are out of scope.
+External entities have used these elements in proprietary ways.

 Because encryption occurs within the `Block Element`, it is possible to manipulate encrypted streams without decrypting them.
 The streams could potentially be copied, deleted, cut, appended, or any number of other possible editing techniques without